Coconut oil is a superfood that has been shown to have amazing benefits for the body – both inside and out.

 17. Lube.
 Yeah, I went there.
 Coconut oil is the absolutely BEST lubricant you’ll find.
 It’s soft, has a nice scent, and doesn’t dry out or get “sticky” with friction.
 Best yet – you aren’t putting a bunch of random carcinogenic chemicals up in your special parts.
 (Note: no solid scientific research has shown that it does or does not work with latex condoms… so if you don’t want babies, use another natural lubricant with condoms.)

 18. Hair & Scalp Repair.
 Coconut oil is a powerful deep conditioner that can be used to heal scalp issues like dandruff or damaged/frizzy hair.
-Simply apply on “dead ends” at night for an over-night conditioner, or massage deeply into scalp and leave in for at least 20 minutes before rinsing (can be left in overnight as well!)
-Make sure to only use a small amount and expect to shampoo/rinse once or twice to get it out.
+Simply apply on “dead ends” at night for an over-night conditioner, or massage deeply into scalp and leave in for at least 20 minutes before rinsing.
+Make sure to only use a small amount and expect to shampoo/rinse multiple times to get it out.

 19. Toothpaste: Most conventional toothpastes contain sodium lauryl sulfates – a caustic detergent which helps remove grease.
 You’ll find it laundry detergents and cleaners.
-It is toxic to the human body and therefore should NOT be swallowed.
-Um, hello… then why is it in my toothpaste AND most body care products that should applied to the skin?
+It is toxic to the human body and therefore should not be swallowed.
+Um, hello… then why is it in toothpaste and body care products that are applied to the skin?
 Liberation: Make your own!
-Coconut oil is an AWESOME base for your own toothpaste creations.
-I mix up 6 tablespoons coconut oil with 2 tablespoons baking soda and about 30-40 drops of organic essential peppermint oil.
-My husband and I LOVE this toothpaste!
+Coconut oil is an awesome base for your own toothpaste creations.
+I mix up 6 tablespoons coconut oil with 3 tablespoons baking soda and about 30-40 drops of organic essential peppermint oil.
+Mr. Coconuts and I both love this toothpaste.
 Don’t be thrown off by the fact that it doesn’t “sud” up… that’s a good thing!
-If you need that “sud” feel – add a tablespoon of Peppermint Liquid Castile Soap (I use Dr. Bronner’s brand.)
+If you need that “sud” feel – add a tablespoon of Dr. Bronner’s Peppermint Liquid Castile Soap.

 20. Furniture Polish: You can actually use coconut oil and a little bit of lemon juice to polish furniture in the house!
 Use only a small amount – and make sure to “test” a small spot first to make sure it meets your expectations.

-Do you have any other ways you like to use coconut oil?
+Do you have any other uses for coconut oil?
 Did I miss anything?
 Share below!

 Keepin’ it human,